 As a marketer myself, I know how difficult it can be to build a martech stack with only the best of the best design and content creation tools.
 After all, it’s so important to create personalized experiences for customers today.
 With so many different tools and options available on the market today, how do you know if you are choosing the best one for your needs and budget?

 One area of content that isn’t going anywhere anytime soon is visual storytelling.
 In fact, marketing is becoming even more about innovation and leveraging the right tools to help marketers do their jobs better, boost marketing ROI, and reach their audiences.
 With more businesses utilizing content marketing, the need to imbue your content with attention-grabbing (and keeping) graphics is crucial to the success of your marketing campaigns.

 Marketers are drawn to data, in large part for the potential it has to tell a good story.
 One of the hottest trends over the last several years is for marketers to curate data, generally from sources such as prospect, customer or industry surveys, and then use that data to tell a story.
 Infographics are one of the preferred tools for visual storytelling.

-- You must first gather the data.
-Surveys are often used and don’t require too much work as long as you have a large house email list and can get a quick consensus from all the decision makers on what questions will go into the survey.
+- Gather data.
+Surveys are often reliable methods for gathering data.
+They don’t require a ton of time and effort, as long as you have a large email list and can get a quick consensus from decision-makers on what questions should be in your survey.

-- Once you have the data you’ll be conveying, you then need to put it into an easily understood format that a designer can work with.
-The ideation processes to format the data into rough specifications for your designer often takes several long meetings with the different decision makers.
+- Organize and conceptualize the data story.
+Once you have the data you want to convey in your graphic, the next step is to organize it into an easily understood format that a designer can work with and follow.
+Remember, designers typically aren’t data analysts.
+Therefore, the more organization you put into the data, the easier it will be for the designer to follow, and the more accurate your infographic will be.
+The ideation processes to format the data into rough specifications for your designer often takes several long meetings with different decision-makers.

 Producing infographics more easily with tools like Piktochart, Canva or Visme